top of page

 My approach to therapy is rooted in the understanding that adverse experiences, that are often rooted in systemic oppression, whether in our childhood and beyond, impact how we show up in relationships.
 I lead with compassion and humor, and offer a space where people can explore and tend to their internal world.
 As a result clients report feeling more comfortable being authentic in relationships and experience a deeper sense of connection to themselves and the world around them.

-I work with women and non-binary adults of the Asian, South Asian, Southeast Asian, and Pacific Islander diaspora who are looking for support around a variety of issues.
-I specialize in working with clients with relationship challenges, in particular those who have survived childhood abuse and neglect, racial violence, and intimate partner violence.
+I work with women and non-binary adults, primarily those of the Asian, Pacific Islander, and Desi-American (APIDA) diaspora who are looking for support around a variety of issues.
+I specialize in working with clients with relationship challenges, in particular those who have survived childhood abuse and neglect, racial and other types of systemic oppression, and maintaining a COVID-conscious lifestyle.

 I incorporate an integrative approach honoring the mind-body-spirit relationship.
-This includes culturally-informed interventions, energy healing, inner child work, and somatic practices.
+This includes culturally-informed interventions, parts work, and somatic practices.

 Image by Grace Brauteseth